-Limited companies have a number of filing and reporting requirements to fulfil for Companies House and HMRC on an annual basis.
-It is the responsibility of company officers (directors and secretaries) to submit an annual confirmation statement, annual accounts and tax returns by the statutory filing deadlines.

-All corporation tax liabilities must also be paid within a certain timeframe.
+Limited companies have a range of filing and reporting requirements to perform for Companies House and HMRC on an annual and as-needed basis.
+It is the responsibility of company officers (directors and secretaries) to submit annual confirmation statements, annual accounts, and Company Tax Returns by their statutory filing deadlines.
+Corporation Tax must also be paid within a certain timeframe.

-Failure to do so can result in significant late filing penalties.
+Failure to meet these deadlines so can result in significant late filing penalties.
 In severe cases, director disqualification and company dissolution can occur.

 A confirmation statement must be prepared and filed at least once every 12 months.
 The deadline is 14 days after the anniversary of:

-- Confirmation date of previous confirmation statement
+- the confirmation date of previous confirmation statement (for all subsequent statements)

 Annual accounts must be prepared by all companies every year, even if a company is not trading.
 Directors are personally responsible for ensuring annual accounts are delivered to Companies House no later than 9 months after the end of the company’s financial year.
 The financial year-end is represented by an accounting reference date (ARD).